Long-duration electricity storage needs for coping with Dunkelflaute events in Europe: Supplementary Information

-Another option for dealing with extreme renewable droughts could be load shedding by system operators.
+\paragraph{Additional information on a sensitivity with varying values of lost load} Another option for dealing with extreme renewable droughts could be load shedding by system operators.
 This is considered as a last resort, as it can have substantial economic and societal implications.
 The value of lost load metric is often used to approximate the socio-economic costs of unmet electricity demand.
-Leaning on estimates by Kachirayil et al. \cite{kachirayil_trade-offs_2025}, Figure~\ref{fig:voll} shows the impact load shedding at values of lost load ranging between 1,000 and 20,000 EUR/MWh for the interconnection scenario (3) using the weather year 1996/97.
+Leaning on estimates by Kachirayil et al. \cite{kachirayil_trade-offs_2025}, Supplementary Fig.~\ref{fig:figure_si18} shows the impact load shedding at values of lost load ranging between 1,000 and 20,000 EUR per MWh for the interconnection scenario (3) using the weather year 1996/97.
 At lower values of lost load, load shedding mainly displaces long-duration discharging capacity and shorter-duration flexibility such as bioenergy or batteries.
 This effect diminishes for higher, and more plausible, values of lost load.
 Least-cost long-duration storage energy capacity and total systems costs prove to be very robust.
 They decrease between zero and 1\%, i.e., they are hardly affected by load shedding.